 The closest is Gawain, a tower raising a glinting sword over one shoulder.
 He dashes for Merlin, reaching a hand out as well, because Gawain is not a killer, not a murderer, but Merlin knows the feeling of one's prince dying on the ground at his feet, knows what it does to a person.
 He does not move.
 He hears the stretch of bowstrings farther back, the nock of arrows, and his mind will only tell him, it's over.

-Gawain stops short just beyond Merlin's reach, backtracking a step, as if he's just remembered what happened moments ago, and that Merlin was the cause.
+Gawain stops short just beyond Merlin's reach, backtracking a step, as though he's just remembered what happened moments ago, and that Merlin was the cause.
 Merlin watches him numbly, hearing Arthur's shuddery breathing below.
 But he must look at Uther, he can't keep himself from turning his head.
 The hatred on Uther's face is horrifically familiar, seething, the fear and knowledge of what that level of magic can do.
 The king's judgment is clear in his eyes.
 Gwen cries out, struggling against Morgana's arms, and Merlin knows she can see it too, that she will try to get to him, to put herself between him and the arrows if only to halt their passage for a moment.

 He's so, so weak.
 He can barely stand.

 Movement, again.
 Merlin flinches.
 But it is not coming from in front of him.
-Arthur drags himself to his knees, coughing, spitting blood into the trampled grass.
+Arthur drags himself to his knees, spitting blood into the trampled grass.
 His hand rises and twists itself in Merlin's tunic, and then somehow, Merlin has no idea how, Arthur gains his feet.
 He sags into Merlin, turns so his back is pressed to Merlin's front.
 Merlin can't think.
 He knows he has not healed Arthur, only staved off the razor claws of death.
 And yet Arthur is up, breathing and alive against him, his blood-soaked tunic plastered to Merlin's front.
 Merlin clasps Arthur around the chest instinctively, holding onto him.
-Arthur's arms slide back and lock on either side of Merlin's hips, bracketing, guarding, but Arthur's fingers clench hard into the fabric of Merlin's jacket, shaking as he sways and finally, finally slumps against Merlin fully.
+Arthur's arms slide back and lock on either side of Merlin's hips, bracketing, guarding, but Arthur's fingers clench into the fabric of Merlin's jacket, shaking as he sways and finally, finally slumps against Merlin fully.
 Merlin is all that is holding him up.

 "Arthur," Merlin breathes, a miserable plea, "what are you doing?"
 All he can do is clutch Arthur to him and remember how fragile the man's insides are, how easy it was to rip them apart.
 How they are barely back together again.